RidwanSharkar/Arbitrage-Better/README.md

 ________________________________________________________________________________________________________________
 **OVERVIEW:**

-• Arbitrage-Better is a web application that helps users identify and exploit arbitrage betting opportunities in MMA fights.
+• Arbitrage-Better is a web application that helps users identify and exploit arbitrage betting opportunities in MMA fights for guaranteed profit.
 The application scrapes live odds from bookmakers and calculates potential arbitrage bets, highlighting them for the user in real-time.

-• Since there only exists a narrow window of time to capitalize on arbitrage bets, an email subscription service is implemented that notifies subscribers when a current arbitrage opportunity exists.
+• Since there only exists a narrow window of time to capitalize on arbitrage bets, scheduled scraping and an email subscription service is implemented that notifies subscribers when a current arbitrage opportunity exists.

 ________________________________________________________________________________________________________________
 **UNDERSTANDING ODDS:**